 Relaxing Atmosphere, great people, and traditional food

 The village of Chora is divided into two neighborhoods, namely Kato Chora (meaning lower Chora) and Ano Chora (meaning upper Chora).

 There is a road that connects the entire village, forming a ring around it.

 However, the streets inside of the village are mostly pedestrian, and you will enjoy walking to restaurants, tavernas, shops, and small squares.

 The views of Serifos

-If you are up to it you should take the labyrinth of stairs that lead up the Agios Konstantinos chapel above Chora which offers the most incredible views of the surrounding sea.
+If you are up for it you should take the labyrinth of stairs that lead up the Agios Konstantinos chapel above Chora which offers the most incredible views of the surrounding sea.

-While your there, relax and head for the main square to enjoy a coffee or a refreshing cold drink!
+While you are there, relax and head for the main square to enjoy a coffee or a refreshing cold drink!